-Picture this, it was a grey drizzly day at the end of January, we had been driving for an hour and 30 mins to Oxford for some courtroom training before getting stuck in traffic, ok ok, that doesn't sound glamorous I know, but what was to follow was one of those feel-good days where you arrive home slightly richer than when you left!
+Picture this.
+It was a grey drizzly day at the end of January.
+We had been driving for an hour and 30 mins to Oxford for some courtroom training before getting stuck in traffic.
+That doesn't sound glamorous, but what was to follow was one of those feel-good days where you arrive home slightly richer than when you left!

-"Having the opportunity to be questioned on my own report, by a practicing QC, has given me confidence that I would be able to cope with the demands of the courtroom environment."
+"Having the opportunity to be questioned on my own report, by a practising QC, has given me confidence that I would be able to cope with the demands of the courtroom environment."

-"Speakers were excellent in terms of their knowledge & experience; giving real examples of recent cases they have been involved in to highlight the importance of fulfilling our duties as expert witnesses to the Court."
+"The speakers were excellent in terms of their knowledge and experience, giving real examples of recent cases they have been involved in to highlight the importance of fulfilling our duties as expert witnesses to the Court."